CIA-Oceanix/GeoTrackNet/README.md

 #### Preprocess the Data

 Converting to csv:
-* MarineC dataset: we use GDIS (http://gdis.seul.org/) to convert the original metadata format to csv files.
+* MarineC dataset: we use QGIS (https://qgis.org/en/site/) to convert the original metadata format to csv files.
 * Brittany dataset: we use libais (https://github.com/schwehr/libais) to decode raw AIS messages to csv files.

 `csv2pkl.py` then loads the data from csv files, selects AIS messages in the pre-defined ROI then saves them as pickle format.